-Q5.
 Define non-verbal communication.
 Briefly describe the different forms of non-verbal communication.

 Ans.
 Verbal communication refers to the communication which occurs with the help of words.
 On the other hand, non-verbal communication is communication without the use of words.
-Sometimes non-verbal communication accompanying verbal communication may contradict it.
-Often, non-verbal messages express feelings and attitudes more accurately than the spoken or written language.
-Thus, non-verbal cues speak louder than words.
-They refer to the transfer of meaning by body language, space, time and paralanguage.
+It is the transmission of messages by some medium other than speech or writing.
+Thus, Non-verbal communication refers to the transfer of meaning by body language, sign language, space, time, and paralinguistic features of speech.